-15. Wake On LAN Connector (3-pin WOL\CON)
+12. Wake-On-LAN Connector (3-pin WOL_CON)

-These connector connects to LAN cards with a Wake On LAN output, such as the ASUS PCI-L101 (see ASUS LAN Card section).
+These connector connects to LAN cards with a Wake-On-LAN output, such as the ASUS PCI-L101 (see ASUS LAN Card section).
 The connector powers up the system when a wakeup packet or signal is received through the LAN card.

-IMPORTANT: This feature requires that the WAKE On LAN Power Up Control is set to Enabled (see "Power Management Setup" under BIOS SOFT-WARE section) and that your system has an ATX power supply with at least 720mA +5V standby power.
+IMPORTANT: This feature requires that the Wake-On-LAN Power Up Control is set to Enabled (see Power Management Setup) and that your system has an ATX power supply with at least 720mA +5V standby power.